 The short answer is, everything you can see when looking at your home from the street.
 Landscaping, condition of lawn, paint color and condition, front door, driveways and walkways, porch/front steps, windows, mailbox, house numbers, exterior light fixtures, etc.

-Many of these items may seem insignificant (house numbers, really?) but they really do add up to an overall impression in a buyer’s mind.
+Many of these items may seem insignificant (house numbers, really?) on their own, but they really do add up to an overall impression in a buyer’s mind.
+It’s only natural that buyers would be more drawn to homes that look the most attractive from the street.
+People want to live in a pretty house that they feel good about!